Universality Laws for High-Dimensional Learning with Random Features: A Central Limit Theorem for the Feature Model

+where $z\sim\mathcal{N}(0,1)$ and $P({\wvv}, \BP) = [1 + \norm{\wvv}_\infty (1+\BPf)][1 + (\scp\norm{\wvv})^{2K+1}]/\mu_2^2$. \end{thm} \begin{rem} We prove this theorem in \sref{CLT_general}, after first establishing two lemmas in \sref{CLT_1D} and \sref{CLT_cond}.
+As mentioned in Section \ref{subsec:relatedwork}, a CLT in the form of \eref{CLT_approx} was first proved in \cite{Goldt2020Gaussian}.
+In principle, we could have adapted the proof there.
+However, as the CLT needs to be integrated with other components of our proof in \sref{Proof-Sketch}, we find it more convenient to derive an alternative proof, with a bound in \eref{CLT_general} that brings forth the explicit dependence of the approximation error on the $\ell_\infty$ norm of $\wvv$.
+The emphasis on $\norm{\wvv}_\infty$ is an important point.
+Later, when the CLT is applied [see \eref{Phi_k_decomp_2}], the vector $\wvv$ in \eref{CLT_general} will be $\loowt{\bs k}$, \emph{i.e.}, the leave-one-out optimal solution of \eqref{eq:LOO_objctive_function}.
+Showing that $\norm{\loowt{\bs k}}_\infty$ is bounded with high probability turns out to be a nontrivial challenge (see Lemma~\ref{lem:loowt_l_infty_bd} and Proposition~\ref{prop:wt_bnd}).

-We prove this theorem in \sref{CLT_general}, after first establishing two lemmas in \sref{CLT_1D} and \sref{CLT_cond}.
-Note that the test function $\btest(x; s)$ in the theorem needs to be differentiable with respect to $x$.
-We further relax this restriction in \sref{CLT_disc}, where a characterization similar to \eref{CLT_general} is given for piecewise differentiable test functions, at the cost of a slower decay rate than the right-hand side of \eref{CLT_general}.
+The settings of the CLT shown in \cite{Goldt2020Gaussian} are also somewhat different from ours.
+On the one hand, the one in \cite{Goldt2020Gaussian} is more general in that it does not require the nonlinear activation function $\kernel(x)$ to be an odd function.
+On the other hand, Theorem~\ref{thm:CLT_general} is more relaxed in terms of the test function $\btest(x; s)$, which only needs to be differentiable with respect to the first variable $x$.
+In addition, we further relax this restriction in \sref{CLT_disc}, where a characterization similar to \eref{CLT_general} is given for piecewise differentiable test functions, at the cost of a slower decay rate than the right-hand side of \eref{CLT_general}.
 This extension will be needed when we study the universality of the generalization error in \eref{gen_err}.
+Finally, the new proof technique here, based on Stein's method \cite{stein1972bound,barbour2005introduction}, might be of interest in its own right. \end{rem}